phax/peppol-commons/README.md

 * v8.6.3 - work in progress
     * Verifying all contained `Signature` elements of an SMP response
+    * Made the JAXB Marshallers of the SMP clients customizable
 * v8.6.2 - 2021-07-06
     * Avoid NPE in `SMPClientReadOnly.getServiceMetadata` if the returned server response is not XML
     * Improved debug logging in `SMPHttpResponseHandlerSigned` in case of error